 While some meningioma varieties develop slowly and do not spread, others grow more rapidly and are more hazardous.
 There are three different meningioma kinds or grades.
 A doctor evaluates the grade in light of elements like:

-• The quantity of tumor that is still present after surgery.
+- The quantity of tumors that are still present after surgery.

 Doctors grade meningiomas from 1 to 3.
 Grade 1 is the most common type and grows slowly.
 People with grade 2 meningiomas are more likely to have their tumors come back after surgery to remove the original tumor.
 Grade 3 meningiomas are the rarest but most serious type.
 Meningiomas that are Grade 2 and 3 often metastasize or recur, even after surgery.
 Grade 2 meningiomas can spread from the meninges to the surrounding spine and bone tissue.
 Grade 3 meningioma can spread to the brain and other organs.